 Members in good standing of the Society of Toxicology shall become members of the Specialty Section upon payment of Specialty Section dues.

 Section 1.
 The Specialty Section Officers shall be President, Vice President, Vice President-Elect, and Secretary- Treasurer.
-In addition, there shall be three Councilors, a Student Representative, a Vice Student Representative, a Postdoctoral Fellow Representative, and a Vice Postdoctoral Fellow Representative.
+In addition, there shall be three Councilors, at least one Student Representative, , and at least one Postdoctoral Fellow Representative.
 Only Full, Associate, Retired, or Emeritus members in good standing of the Society of Toxicology and the Specialty Section shall be eligible to serve as Officers in the Presidential or Treasurer chain.

 Section 1.
 The President shall serve for a term of one year, becoming immediate Past President in the following year.
 The President shall preside at all meetings.